no contact

 Defender

 I fought the urge to call my mother so that I could defend myself.
 I wanted to tell her why I stopped calling and to prove to her that her narcissistic behavior affected me negatively.
-But I quickly realized that I only wanted to call her to prove my stance.
-In my mind, she was the judge that had the power to recognize my worth and be the executioner of my fate as her daughter.
+But then I realized I only wanted to call her to prove a point.
+In my head, she was the one in charge of deciding my value and determining my fate as her daughter.

 Untold Truth: You are not your mother!

 The untold truth that will help you during this no contact journey is to realize that you are not your mother.
 Her baggage and mother wounds does not belong to you.
-She actually believes that she is not doing anything wrong.
-Most of her parenting consisted of projecting her wounds onto you.
-You will need to get this revelation so that you can continue on your healing journey.
+She truly believes she’s not in the wrong.
+A lot of her parenting involved projecting her own issues onto you.
+It’s important for you to realize this so you can keep moving forward on your path to healing.

 Stop explaining yourself